 In a nutshell: Describing itself as ‘vocally local’ and ‘Germany’s most political restaurant’, Nobelhart & Schmutzig has been committed to serving only ingredients from the greater Berlin region since it opened in 2015.
-Owner-sommelier Billy Wagner and chef Micha Schäfer serve up a 10-course dinner with exquisite wine pairing and a side order of fun – a successful combination that helped the restaurant achieve the Villa Massa Highest Climber Award 2022.
+Owner Billy Wagner and chef Micha Schäfer serve up a 10-course dinner with exquisite wine pairing and a side order of fun – a successful combination that helped the restaurant achieve the Villa Massa Highest Climber Award 2022.

-On the menu: With a passion for championing the people behind their food, Nobelhart & Schmutzig lists the name of each producer against each menu item, turning the focus from chef to farmer.
-There’s no foie gras here – instead you’ll find local chicken with leek and verbena, kohlrabi with buttermilk or raspberry with sour cherry kernel oil.
+On the menu: With a passion for championing the people behind their food, Nobelhart & Schmutzig lists the name of the producer against each menu item, turning the focus from chef to farmer.
+There’s no foie gras here – instead you’ll find local chicken with marjoram, beetroot with elderberry and double cream or celeriac with blackcurrant wood oil.

-What’s in the name: The restaurant’s title breaks down into three different words – Noble, reflecting its intentions and uncompromising quality; Hard, because it ‘turns hard in the middle’ and Filthy because of owner Billy Wagner’s naughty sense of fun – and, of course, the extraordinary wine he serves.
+What’s in the name?
+The restaurant’s title breaks down into three different words – Noble, reflecting its intentions and uncompromising quality; Hard, because it ‘turns hard in the middle’ and Filthy because of owner Billy Wagner’s naughty sense of fun – and, of course, the extraordinary wine served by sommelier Alexander Seiser.

-No cameras allowed: Wagner and his front of house team, led by restaurant manager Juliane Winkler, have a strict no-photos policy, encouraging all guests to disconnect from everyday life and immerse themselves in the dining experience, connecting with the flavours of the region.
+No cameras allowed: Wagner and his front of house team, led by restaurant manager Juliane Winkler, have a strict no-photos policy, encouraging all guests to disconnect from everyday life, immerse themselves in the dining experience and connect with the flavours of the region.